open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ## Configuration

-The folloing command will show all the configurable options with detailed comments.
+The following command will show all the configurable options with detailed comments.

 ```console
 $ helm show values open-telemetry/opentelemetry-operator